Looking for Mexico travel tips to help you plan your Mexican adventure? Look no further.

 Taking a walking tour is a good way to get your bearings in a new town or city.
 Opt to do one soon after arriving in a new city in order to get a lay of the land.

-Mexico is a pretty good year-round travel destination and the temperatures are always hot and pleasant in most parts of the country, whatever time you travel.
+Mexico is a pretty good year-round travel destination and the temperatures are pleasant in most parts of the country, whatever time you travel.
 That being said, because Mexico is so vast, the weather conditions vary significantly from one part of the country to another.

 Winter in Mexico runs from December to April and is considered the dry season.
 In the southern parts of the country, it gets very wet, humid, and rainy from May until October with the threat of hurricanes in the late summer months.